ligolang/ligo-mirror/gitlab-pages/docs/tutorials/package-management/package-management.md

 esy test
 ```

-If you want to use the ligo binary fetched via esy, just run your ligo command with the prefix esy
+If you want to use the LIGO binary fetched via esy, just run your ligo command with the prefix esy

 e.g. ligo version command